sbernasek/genessa/README.md

 GeneSSA Overview
 ================

-GeneSSA provides a framework for stochastic simulation of dynamic processes.
+GeneSSA provides a framework for stochastic simulation of dynamic processes, with a particular emphasis on chemical reaction networks and gene regulatory networks.
 We acknowledge that there are many other excellent tools designed for simulating stochastic dynamics.
 The main advantage of GeneSSA is its barebones implementation, which allow for rapid large scale simulation of a wide variety of systems.
 While GeneSSA was developed with biological circuits in mind; the code is well suited to any system exhibiting Markovian dynamics.

 Please keep in mind that this package was developed for internal use, and as such we offer no guarantees regarding its performance.